2001 Mississippi flag referendum

 The 2001 Mississippi flag referendum was a legislatively referred state statute in the U.S. state, appearing on an April 17, 2001 special election ballot, an election held specifically for this referendum.

 Voters were asked to choose between two propositions relating to the Flag of Mississippi.
 Proposition A would keep the then current flag, which featured the Confederate battle flag in the canton.
 Proposition B would have slightly altered the flag by replacing the rebel battle flag canton with another completely brand new and different canton of a blue square featuring 20 white stars, arranged in a circle row, representing Mississippi as the 20th state in the union.
+Although the central star bears a resemblance to the Bonnie Blue flag, which later used by Stannis Flag.
 Voters chose proposition A, which maintained the then current flag until its replacement in 2021.